UP-Manila-SILab/ph-core/input/pagecontent/index.md

 See [How to Register - Participant Information](#to-be-done)

-for information on how to participate in the PH Core Technical Design Group and Clinical Design Group as part of Sparked, the Philippine FHIR Accelerator.
-Visit the [HL7 Phillipines - PH Core Technical Design Group Home](#to-be-done)

 ### 2. Discuss an issue in chat.fhir.org

 If you have a question, feature request, or proposed change, the best place to start is [Zulip](#to-be-done)